AdobeDocs/campaign-web.en/help/v8/administration/external-account.md

 * **[!UICONTROL Password]** - Password of the account as defined in the operator folder.

 * **[!UICONTROL Method]** - Choose between Web service or Federated Data Access (FDA).

-    * For FDA, select your FDA account.
+    For FDA, select your FDA account.
 Note that Campaign connection to external systems is restricted to advanced users and only available from the client console.
 [Learn more](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/connect/fda#_blank)

-* **[!UICONTROL Create archiving workflow]** - For each execution instance registered in the Message Center, create a separate archiving workflow for each external account associated with the execution instance.
+* **[!UICONTROL Create archiving workflow]** - For each execution instance registered in the Message Center, regardless of whether you have one or multiple instances, create a separate archiving workflow for each external account associated with the execution instance.